mosayyyed/Product_Details_Screen/README.md

 2. Navigate to the project directory.
 3. Run `flutter pub get` to install dependencies.
 4. Run `flutter run` to launch the application on your device or simulator.

-## Features ✨

-- Look at the pictures of products and see more information about them.
-- Choose your favorite product’s color.
-- Easily add products to your favorites for quick access
-- The chosen products will be integrated into the shopping cart to make the checkout process a breeze.

 ## Contributions 🤝